ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 ---
 id: abilities
-name: Abilities in CORE
+name: Abilities in Core
-title: Abilities in CORE
+title: Abilities in Core
 categories:
     - Tutorial
 ---

-# Abilities in CORE
+# Abilities in Core

 ## Overview

 An ability is anything that the player can do themselves.

-Anytime that a player can do something more than just jump and crouch, that should be added to a CORE™ project as an ability.
+Anytime that a player can do something more than just jump and crouch, that should be added to a Core™ project as an ability.
 Abilities are how a creator can add functions that a player can activate, and these abilities can be anything.

 An ability could be to sprint, a cheering emote, the opening of a hidden menu; an ability can be anything that ought to happen on a button press or at a certain moment, repeatedly.